 Choosing the right place to cold approach is vital to your success.
 Picking incorrectly could mean the difference of not having multiple new women in your life.

-We'll break down all the common places people approach at, how to approach at them, and whether or not approaching at the gym is worth it.
+We'll break down all the common places people approach at, how to approach at them, and which places to avoid.

 The mall is by far the best place to cold approach at: